 From the establishing shots of “Free Solo”—Alex Honnold climbing rope-less thousands of feet above the ground on El Capitan in Yosemite Valley—the drama is easy to understand: if Honnold falls off that rock, he dies.

 In that respect alone, Elizabeth Chai Vasarhelyi and Jimmy Chin have made the most compelling rock climbing documentary of all time.
-Of course Honnold’s free solo of El Cap in June, 2017 is mind-blowing and fantastical to rock climbers as it will stand as one of the sport’s greatest accomplishments ever.
-But this film takes the sport beyond itself and into the minds of the general public in a way that no other climbing movie ever has, tackling the heady subjects of death, drive, and happiness with care and finesse.
+Of course, Honnold’s free solo of El Cap in June of 2017 is mind-blowing and fantastical to rock climbers as it will stand as one of the sport’s greatest accomplishments ever.
+This film, however, takes the sport beyond itself and into the minds of the general public in a way that no other climbing movie ever has, tackling the heady subjects of death, drive, and happiness with care and finesse.